milad15A/Medical-segmentation/README.md

   <br/>2- Semantic segmentation: the algorithm attempts to label every single pixel.
   <br/>in medicine, segmenting can out the image exactly which pixels correspond to certain parts of the patient's anatomy

+  ## Main objective:

+To perform segmentation on the stomach and intestines, aiming to support oncologists in the precise administration of X-ray treatments.
+Furthermore, patients experience lower levels of pain in their bodies.

 ## 2. Related Works
 | Number | Architecture | Short Description | Link |
 |--------|--------------|-------------------|------|